mugiwaraxdxd/practice-MALECON_663/README.md

 # practice-MALECON_663
-Practicing with only HTML and CSS
+This is a project made in HTML and CSS that I started and completed on my PC without GitHub, so I'm uploading it here all at once.